 To fill out the rest of the on site OSHA 10-hour construction course, you can select from the following optional topics (online version topics are fixed):

 - Materials Handling, Storage, Use and Disposal

 - Cranes, Derricks, Hoists, Elevators, & Conveyors

 - Bloodborne Pathogens

 - Fire Protection and Prevention

-When a student successfully completes an OSHA 10 hour construction training course (either live or online), they will receive the official OSHA 10 hour wallet card.
-The cards are accepted in all 50 states and US territories, and are also the cards needed to prove compliance with those states (MO, NV, MA, NH, NY, RI, and CT) that have a mandatory OSHA 10 hour training law for workers on most construction sites.
+When a student successfully completes an OSHA 10 hour construction training course (either live or online), they will receive the official DOL / OSHA 10 hour wallet card.
+The cards are accepted in all 50 states and US territories, and are also the OSHA wallet cards needed to prove compliance with those states (MO, NV, MA, NH, NJ, NY, RI, NJ, PA and CT) that have a mandatory OSHA 10-hour training law for workers on most publicly-funded construction sites.